calband/calchart/README-WINDOWS.md

 We tried Visual Studio Community 2017.
 You'll need to install the "Visual C++" "Common Tools for Visual C++ 2017".

-## Download 3.1 of wxWidgets
-Go to wxwidgets.org.
-Download and run the Windows Installer (which will put the source at c:\wxWidgets-3.1.0)

-## Make wxWidgets
-Open the project wx_vc14.sln at wxWidgets-3.1.0\build\msw.
-Visual studio prompts you to upgrade the project.
-Say yes.
-Build the following solutions

-       Debug   | Win32
-       Release | Win32

-(additional instructions and information can be found at wiki.wxWidgets.org/Install)

 ## Download Boost
 Visit http://www.boost.org/ and download the latest version of Boost.